ashiklom/pecan.book/How-to-insert-new-Input-data.md

  * From the menu click RUNS then INPUTS
  * Click “New Input”
  * Select the SITE that this data is associated with the input data set
  * Other required fields are a unique name for the input, the start and end dates of the data set, and the format of the data.
-If the data is not in a currently known format you will need to create a NEW FORMAT
+If the data is not in a currently known format you will need to create a NEW FORMAT and possibly a [[new Input Converter| Adding-an-Input-Converter]]
  * Parent ID is an optional variable to indicated that one dataset was derived from another.
  * Click “Create”
 * Associate the DBFILE with the INPUT